open-telemetry/opentelemetry-operator/README.md

 ```

 .NET:
-.NET auto-instrumentation also honors an annotation that will be used to set the .NET runtime versions.
+.NET auto-instrumentation also honors an annotation that will be used to set the .NET runtime version.
 There are two versions supported `linux-glibc` and `linux-musl`.
 By default `linux-glibc` is used.
 ```bash
 instrumentation.opentelemetry.io/inject-dotnet: "true"